The Leonardo: Plot summary

-The narrator assembles the props for the story, and the actors appear: Gustav and his brother Anton are two beer-drinking German thugs, and the new lodger, Romatovski who moves in with a heap of books.
+The narrator assembles the props for the story, and the actors appear: Gustav and his brother Anton are two beer-drinking German thugs, and the new lodger, Romantovski, who moves in with a heap of books.
 Romantovski appears different from the brothers; they try to investigate him further, visit him and sell him a pipe.
 They monitor him closely, try to get him drunk, and start to accost him.
 Finally Gustav uses his fiance, Anna, to stir him up.
 Out of fear Romantovski agrees to take her out to a movie.
 After the movie, Gustav and Anton intercept them, and Gustav goes about to "teach him a lesson" for going out with his girl.
 Romantovski gets assassinated.
 The police investigation of his apartment reveals him to be a counterfeiter, - "a leonardo (from the name of the painter)".
 The narrator is shocked to learn this, thinking that he was a poet, and disappointed he sees the objects he had assembled for the story disappear.